1 November 2021 | Engineering

-In this post, we discuss the results of a recent multi-city generalisation test, conducted to explore how we are building the most scalable approach to autonomous driving.
+In this article, we discuss the results of a recent multi-city generalisation test, conducted to explore how we are building the most scalable approach to autonomous driving.

 To build autonomous driving technology that can easily scale to new markets, we are pioneering a data-driven approach to self-driving.
 At the heart of our AV2.0 platform is a fully learned end-to-end motion planner that can quickly and safely adapt to complex driving environments, anywhere in the world.
 Our full AV2.0 platform consists of a camera-led sensor suite, an end-to-end neural motion planner and an autonomous driving system designed with safety and redundancy in mind.